TabbyML/tabby/clients/tabby-agent/src/chat/prompts/provide-smart-apply-line-range.md

 }
 </EXAMPLE_APPLYCODE>

-1. If the obtained range is to be inserted between lines 15-16, it should be 15-16
+1. If a 4-line segment similar to the apply code is found at lines 16-19, return: <GENERATEDCODE>16-19</GENERATEDCODE>
-2. If the obtained range is to be inserted between lines 20-21, it should be 20-21
+2. If a 4-line segment similar to the apply code is found at lines 21-24, return: <GENERATEDCODE>21-24</GENERATEDCODE>
-3. If the obtained range is to be inserted between lines 25-26, it should be 25-26
-4. If the predicted range is between lines 16-17, we only return 16-17
-5. If the inserted applyCode is between lines 16-19, we should return 16-19

 Do not include any explanation, existing code, or the code to be inserted in your response.